HassaanMuhammad69/CDE-Cloud-Data-Engineering-/README.md

-# ☁️ Cloud Data Engineering Program (8–9 Months)
+# ☁️ Cloud Data Engineering

 Welcome to my Cloud Data Engineering journey! 🚀
-This program focuses on building strong skills in **data acquisition, modeling, warehousing, streaming, orchestration**, and **cloud architecture** using AWS.
+In this journey we focuses on building strong skills in **data acquisition, modeling, warehousing, streaming, orchestration**, and **cloud architecture** using AWS.
 Below is the roadmap of the technologies and concepts covered.

 ---